Israeli settlers archaeology tourism plans seen deepening roots

 Israel cites such roots in laying its claim to all of Jerusalem, including the eastern area captured in 1967, and in designating the city its "eternal and indivisible capital".

-The pro-settler organization Elad owns much of the land on which the City of David is located, including several houses for Israeli settlers that are scattered next to the ruins.
+The pro-settler organisation Elad owns much of the land on which the City of David is located, including several houses for Israeli settlers that are scattered next to the ruins.

 Since January 12, Israel has started extending the area of the park with a new Israeli dig on its fringes, drawing the anger and frustration of Palestinians who lack the authority to do anything about it.

-Demolition orders were also given to eight Palestinian structures in the same neighborhood, around a plot slated by Jerusalem's Israeli-run municipality for a Bible-themed park and shopping area called "The King's Garden".
+Demolition orders were also given to eight Palestinian structures in the same neighbourhood, around a plot slated by Jerusalem's Israeli-run municipality for a Bible-themed park and shopping area called "The King's Garden".

 Activist groups have gone to court to challenge the way the City of David is run - it is managed by the Israeli Parks Authority as a national park but operated by Elad.